What Pilates understood about breathing

 The Pilates advantage: breath as foundation

 For decades, Pilates has been one of the few mainstream fitness methods that explicitly teaches breath control.
-Instructors cue inhales and exhales with every movement.
-Students learn to engage their core through breath and discover that posture and muscle activation change dramatically when they stop chest-breathing and start breathing with intention.
+Instructors cue inhales and exhales with every movement to shift away from shallow, chest-driven breaths.
+As students learn the Pilates breath, they start to feel how much their posture, stability, and muscle activation change when breathing becomes part of the work.

-The breathwork showing up in running protocols and HYROX training camps isn’t just about performance — it’s about control.
+The breathwork showing up in running protocols and HYROX training camps isn’t just about learning to go faster — it’s about learning control.
 Runners use nasal breathing and CO2 tolerance training to manage fatigue.
-HYROX athletes use breathwork to recover between efforts.
-Strength training emphasizes breath cues for stability.
+HYROX athletes use breathwork to regulate between efforts.
+Strength athletes use breath cues to maintain stability under load.

 Why it matters

 The shift toward low-impact, body-awareness training created space for this conversation.
-As more people prioritized moving better over moving harder, breathwork became less abstract and more functional.
-Pilates didn’t invent it, but it normalized the idea that breath isn’t passive — it’s a tool that can improve all areas of life.
+As more people prioritize moving better over moving harder, breathwork becomes less abstract and more functional.
+Pilates didn’t invent it, but it has helped normalize the idea that breath isn’t passive — it’s a tool.
+Now, more athletes across disciplines are applying it to their own training.